 What is 3D Printing?

 3D Printing is a process that builds objects by placing layer upon layer of material that combine into a three dimensional object.
 Different 3D printers build using different materials, such as plastics, wood, glass and metal.
-Our 3D Printer is the CubePro Duo.
-It has two print jets that use plastic to build objects.
+Our 3D Printer is the Lulzbot Taz 6.

-You can see the Library’s CubePro Duo in action in this video.
-It is building two Maltese Falcon figurines of different colors at the same time.
+Below you can see a video of the library’s previous 3D printer, the CubePro Duo, building two Maltese Falcon figurines of different colors at the same time.

-It cannot combine two colors into one object, but the material it prints with accepts latex paint very well, as you can see in our mascots, Feeple and Threedee.
+3D printers can print with more than one color, if they have multiple extruders (nozzles where the filament is melted and placed on the printing surface).
+If your printer only has one extruder and cannot combine two colors into one object, the material it prints with accepts latex or acrylic paint very well, as you can see in our mascots, Feeple and Threedee.

 How are 3D prints created?

 3D prints are designed using computer aided drafting & design programs, or CAD.
 The most common, free one for 3D printing is TinkerCAD.
-You would design your object in TinkerCAD and then the software for our printer would convert it to be printed.
-TinkerCAD is a free program, but you do have to register.
+TinkerCAD is a free web based design program, but you do have to create an account.
+You would design your object in TinkerCAD and then download the print file (.stl) into the 3D printer software.
+Then all you have to do is print!